Optimal Learning for Structured Bandits: Regret Lower Bound

 Proposition \ref{lemma:lower_bound} is a straightforward corollary \citep[Theorem 1]{combes2017minimal} of a much more general result proven by \citet[Theorem 1]{graves1997asymptotically} in a Markovian setting.
 Thus, we do not provide its proof here.
 A special case of Proposition \ref{lemma:lower_bound} for discrete bandit model sets $\mathcal P$ was proven much earlier by \citet{rajeev1989asymptotically}.
 As indicated in Proposition \ref{lemma:lower_bound} by the infima, we make no assumptions whether or not either minimization problems \eqref{eq:silo2} or \eqref{eq:inner-optimization} are attained.
 This will be a source of technical difficulty which we address.

-The decision variable $\eta$ in the lower bound \eqref{eq:silo2} can be interpreted as a proxy for the logarithmic rate $N_{T+1}(x) \approx \eta(x) \cdot \log(T)$ with which any uniformly good policy must pull each suboptimal arm $x\in \tilde X(\optp)$ during the first $T$ rounds in order to have a shot at suffering only minimal regret.
+The decision variable $\eta$ in the lower bound \eqref{eq:silo2} can be interpreted as a proxy for the logarithmic rate $N_{T+1}(x) \approx \eta(x) \cdot \log(T)$ with which any uniformly good policy must pull each suboptimal arm $x\in \tilde X(\optp)$ during the first $T$ rounds in order to have a shot at suffering minimal regret.
 Here, $N_{T+1}(x)$ denotes the number of rounds in the first $T$ rounds that arm $x$ is pulled.
 The logarithmic rate with which the regret is accumulated is given as the objective function of the lower bound \eqref{eq:silo2}.
 Recall that $\Delta(x, \optp)$ is the suboptimality gap of arm $x$ under reward distribution $\optp$.

 The constraint in the lower bound \eqref{eq:silo2} can be regarded as a condition on the amount of information collected on the suboptimal arms for any policy to be uniformly good.
 In fact, the constraint $\dis(\eta, x', \optp)\geq 1$ for $x'\in \tilde X(\optp)$ admits an interpretation in terms of optimal hypothesis testing.
 In order to have a uniformly small regret, any policy must indeed identify the optimal arm with high probability.
-To do so, \citet[Theorem 1]{graves1997asymptotically} argue that any uniformly good policy must be able to distinguish the actual distribution $\optp$ from its deceitful reward distributions $\prob( x, \optp)$ for all $x\in \tilde X(\optp)$, using some optimal hypothesis test. { Remark that the regret lower bound \eqref{eq:silo2} adapts to the considered structured bandit problem, as characterized by its associated set $\mc P$, only through these information (optimal hypothesis testing) constraints.}

-The lower bound stated in Proposition \ref{lemma:lower_bound} and its properties will be of central importance in this paper.
+To do so, \citet[Theorem 1]{graves1997asymptotically} argue that any uniformly good policy must be able to distinguish the actual distribution $\optp$ from its deceitful reward distributions $\prob( x, \optp)$ for all $x\in \tilde X(\optp)$, using some optimal hypothesis test. { Remark that the regret lower bound \eqref{eq:silo2} adapts to the considered structured bandit problem, as characterized by its associated set $\mc P$, only through these information (optimal hypothesis testing) constraints.} The lower bound stated in Proposition \ref{lemma:lower_bound} and its properties will be of central importance in this paper.
 Thus, in the next section, we will have a closer look at the distance function on which the lower bound $C(\optp)$ is critically based.
 We finish this section by presenting our main result informally.